HJandu/Project_1_Covid19/README.md

-More detaild analysis may be found in the PowerPoint Presentation
+More detailed analysis may be found in the PowerPoint Presentation

 ## <a id="dependencies-header"></a>Dependencies and Setup Required